loganheffernan2/thesis-blank/blog/anita-cooney.md

 <br/>

-**LH** The School of Design is our largest school both in the programs it encapsulates and its number of students.
-How do you bring these disciplines together?
+**LH** The School of Design is our largest school both in the programs it encapsulates and its number of students. <span class="contentNote>1</span> How do you bring these disciplines together?
 Is there a shared centrality between, say, interior design and communication design?

 <br/>